claremontcoders/claremontcoders.github.io/_projects/01-turtle-time.md

 Use multiple commands from the turtle interface to draw a picture with multiple colors.

 ## A Fancy Path
+There are a few ways we can combine turtle commands to create complicated figures.
+We'll learn about some of them in the next project.
+For now, here is some code to play with.

 1. Type the following code into the JavaScript console to create a fancy path.
 ```js